Go Ad-Free

 Although doctors like to think of themselves as above influence, the data suggest that they are like most humans in that a favor produces positive feelings.
 Giving someone a gift, even a small one, may influence his decisions.
 That is why judges, umpires, referees and other individuals who are supposed to be impartial are not allowed to accept gifts.

-Shouldn’t doctors be held to the same high standards?
-We want them to make objective decisions about our health based on what’s best for us, not a drug or device manufacturer.
+We want doctors to make objective decisions about our health based on what’s best for us, not a drug or device manufacturer.
 Our well being depends upon totally independent judgment free of industry influence.

 Share your own thoughts on the free lunch controversy below in the comment section and please vote on this article at the top of the page.